GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 will split up your input file such that your data can be processed by multiple machines in parallel.

-If you wish to clean up the Maven project you generated, run `cd .. && rm -R
-{{directory}}` in the Cloud Shell to delete the directory.
+If you want to clean up the Maven project you generated, run this command in Cloud Shell to delete the directory:

+    cd .. && rm -R dataflow-intro

 ## Monitor your job

-Check the progress of your pipeline on the Cloud Dataflow Monitoring UI page.
+In this section, you check the progress of your pipeline on the **Dataflow** page in the GCP Console.

-### Go to the Cloud Dataflow page
+### Go to the Dataflow page

-If you haven't already, navigate to the Cloud Dataflow Monitoring UI page.

-Open the [menu][spotlight-console-menu] on the left side of the console.
+Open the [**Navigation menu**][spotlight-console-menu] in the upper-left corner of the console, and then select **Dataflow**.

-Then, select the **Dataflow** section.

 <walkthrough-menu-navigation sectionId="DATAFLOW_SECTION"></walkthrough-menu-navigation>

 ### Select your job

-Click on the job name "{{job_name}}" to view its details.
+Click the job name `dataflow-intro` to view the job details.

 ### Explore pipeline details and metrics

 Explore the pipeline on the left and the job information on the right.
-To see detailed job status, click [Logs][spotlight-job-logs].
-Try clicking a step in the pipeline to view its metrics.
+To see detailed job status, click [**Logs**][spotlight-job-logs] at the top of the page.

+Click a step in the pipeline to view its metrics.

 As your job finishes, you'll see the job status change, and the Compute Engine instances used by the job will stop automatically.

-Note: When you see the "Job finished" message, you can close Cloud Shell.
+Note: When you see the message in Cloud Shell that the job is finished, you can close Cloud Shell.

 ## View your output